In this series of posts, highlighting powerful medicinal mushrooms, today we’re looking at another fine example – Cordyceps Mushroom.

 Researchers showed that O. sinensis improved blood flow and the efficiency of oxygen usage in test subjects.
 The Cordyceps also increased the production of adenosine triphosphate (ATP), which carries chemical energy in cells.

 Additionally, a study on older people discovered that O. sinensis improved their metabolism by 10% and their respiratory function by 8.5%.

 The researchers believed these effects were due to the compounds cordycepin and cordycepic acid, both of which are also contained in C. militaris.

 All of this indicates that Cordyceps may play a helpful role for those wanting to get the most out of their body in an athletic context, and also offer some relief to those who suffer from ailments that have symptoms related to fatigue, sexual problems, or diminished lung function.

-Like several other mushrooms, Cordyceps have a promising research track record showing their ability to stimulate and regulate components of the immune system.
+Like several other mushrooms, Cordyceps has a promising research track record showing their ability to stimulate and regulate components of the immune system.